wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

 * the original folder structure of the `work` folder is kept intact;
 * the `manifest.rkm` file is not tampered with.

-Regarding that last point: I recommend not even sending it.
-It's vital for you, but the translator has no use for it.
+In fact, I recommend not even sending the manifest file.
+The translator has no use for it.

 ### Processing the package after translation

 If everything went as it should, the translator should send you back the same basic set of files, with the same folder structure, except all the `.xlf` files have been modified.
 You can open them with a text editor and see that each source segment now has a matching translation.
 You're now going to run these files through Rainbow again to convert them back to their original format.

 1. In Rainbow, create a new configuration file (**File > New**).

     **NOTE:** If you're like me, you'd expect to load up your previous configuration and continue where you left off.
 But that's not how Rainbow works – you really do need a fresh config.

 2. Drag the `manifest.rkm` file into the file list.
 3. Select **Utilities > Translation Kit Post-Processing**.
 This loads up another pre-defined pipeline that more or less does the reverse of the one you used previously.
 4. Click **Execute**.
 You'll see an overview of all the files that are going to be post-processed.